Western Digital (MEX:WDC) Cyclically Adjusted Book per Share: MXN707.42 (As of Mar. 2026)

 Western Digital Business Description

-Western Digital is a leading, vertically integrated supplier of hard disk drives.
-The HDD market is a practical duopoly with, Western Digital and Seagate being the two largest players.
-Western Digital designs and manufacturers its HDDs, with much of the manufacturing and workforce located in Asia.
+Western Digital is a leading vertically integrated supplier of hard disk drives.
+The HDD market is a practical duopoly, with Western Digital and Seagate being the two largest players.
+Western Digital designs and manufactures its HDDs, with much of the manufacturing and workforce located in Asia.
 The primary consumers of HDDs are data centers.